lu-pengju/lu-pengju/README.md

 # Hi 👋, I'm Pengju Lu

-### I'm currently a second-year PhD student at the School of  Frontier and Interdisciplinary Sciences, University of Chinese Academy  of Sciences
+### A second-year PhD student at the School of  Frontier and Interdisciplinary Sciences, University of Chinese Academy  of Sciences

 - 🌱 I'm currently learning **Sparse Attention, RL infra**